denten-books/plain-text/1-chapter.md

 that miraculous eugenic formula will be found a human society will be given prefect and smooth at birth, like a book of a press [@moreno_who_1953, 236].

-Like Socrates, from Plato's *Phaedrus*, Moreno distrusts the rote mechanization of thought itself.
+Like Socrates from Plato's *Phaedrus*, Moreno distrusts the rote mechanization of thought itself.
 All forms of externalized algorithmic rule fall under
 suspicion: from central planning, to corporate governance, to machine code, and legal codex.
 All such mechanisms serve to externalize and to "conserve"